IT3038C/IT3038C.github.io/docs/week-2.md

 #!/bin/bash

 # This script outputs the IP address and Hostname of a machine
-echo ‘This is a script.
-Hello!’
+echo 'This is a script.
+Hello!'
 ```

 Press ESC to exit `INSERT` mode to Save and exit vim